- Approach on Breast Reconstruction

-- Breast Cancer Stage
+- Breast cancer stage

-- Breast Cancer type
+- Breast cancer tumor type

-- Additional Therapies (radiation or chemotherapy) to treat the cancer
+- Additional therapies (radiation or chemotherapy) to treat the cancer

 - Other medical conditions (such as obesity, heart and lung conditions, smoking)

-- Your Personal Preference and lifestyle
+- Your personal preference and lifestyle

 Many choose to have delayed reconstruction based on these factors.
 Some women are not comfortable weighing all of their options during a time of extreme emotional stress when coping with the diagnosis of breast cancer.
 Some patients may be advised by Dr. Zemmel to wait because of other health conditions.
 Also, those with metastatic or inflammatory breast cancers may be advised to delay breast reconstruction.
-Dr. Zemmel will discuss the advantages and disadvantages with you during your initial visit.
+Your surgeon will discuss the advantages and disadvantages with you during your initial visit.